Azd325/gitkraken/README.md

 # GitCracken aka Patcher

 `GitCracken` ([was deleted](https://github.com/github/dmca/blob/master/2017/2017-02-28-GitKraken.md) from GitHub, but the development continues in private repo :smile:) is auto patcher and non-commercial utils for GitKraken.
 You can use it standalone on your `Linux`, `Windows` or `macOS`.
 You can find link to the latest version in releases.
 Download text file and decode it by `base64`.
 You should get `*.tar.xz` archive.
 Extract it.
-Install it globally `npm i -g`.
+Install it globally `sudo npm i -g ./`.
 Type `gitcracken -h` to get more usage information.

 # How I can help?